What is a cloud workload?

 There are a growing range of key cloud workload security threats facing all users and firms, including denial of service attacks, data breaches, and phishing attacks that steal access credentials.
 Other internal threats can include misconfiguration of cloud services, which increases the risks of a breach.
 According to DivvyCloud, 196 data breaches were recorded between 2018 and 2019, costing companies approximately $5 trillion.

 With those high on the agenda of all business leaders, including CIOs, CISOs and IT security teams, the benefits of investing in a cloud workload protection platform (CWPPs) to mitigate these risks become clearer.
+Our research found that just over three-quarters (78.5%) of businesses utilize cloud workload protection platforms.

 Gartner defines a cloud workload protection platform (CWPP) as a “workload-centric security solution that targets the unique protection requirements of workloads in modern enterprise environments.”